Bohr model: Shell model (heavier atoms)

-Bohr's partner in research during 1914 to 1916 was Walther Kossel who corrected Bohr's work to show that electrons interacted through the outer rings, and Kossel called the rings: “shells.”
+Bohr's partner in research during 1914 to 1916 was Walther Kossel who corrected Bohr's work to show that electrons interacted through the outer rings, and Kossel called the rings: "shells".
 Irving Langmuir is credited with the first viable arrangement of electrons in shells with only two in the first shell and going up to eight in the next according to the octet rule of 1904, although Kossel had already predicted a maximum of eight per shell in 1916.
 Heavier atoms have more protons in the nucleus, and more electrons to cancel the charge.
 Bohr took from these chemists the idea that each discrete orbit could only hold a certain number of electrons.
 Per Kossel, after that the orbit is full, the next level would have to be used.
 This gives the atom a shell structure designed by Kossel, Langmuir, and Bury, in which each shell corresponds to a Bohr orbit.

 This model is even more approximate than the model of hydrogen, because it treats the electrons in each shell as non-interacting.
 But the repulsions of electrons are taken into account somewhat by the phenomenon of screening.
 The electrons in outer orbits do not only orbit the nucleus, but they also move around the inner electrons, so the effective charge Z that they feel is reduced by the number of the electrons in the inner orbit.

 For example, the lithium atom has two electrons in the lowest 1s orbit, and these orbit at Z = 2.
 Each one sees the nuclear charge of Z = 3 minus the screening effect of the other, which crudely reduces the nuclear charge by 1 unit.
 This means that the innermost electrons orbit at approximately 1/2 the Bohr radius.
 The outermost electron in lithium orbits at roughly the Bohr radius, since the two inner electrons reduce the nuclear charge by 2.
 This outer electron should be at nearly one Bohr radius from the nucleus.
 Because the electrons strongly repel each other, the effective charge description is very approximate; the effective charge Z doesn't usually come out to be an integer.
-But Moseley's law experimentally probes the innermost pair of electrons, and shows that they do see a nuclear charge of approximately Z − 1, while the outermost electron in an atom or ion with only one electron in the outermost shell orbits a core with effective charge Z − k where k is the total number of electrons in the inner shells.